New Caledonia, South Pacific

 Grande Terre and Other Islands

-Bathed by the clear waters at the heart of the Pacific Ocean, lulled year round by gentle trade winds, Le Caillou (i.e. the Pebble) has a lot to offer in addition to its heavenly beaches.
+Clear waters at the heart of the Pacific Ocean, year round with gentle trade winds, Le Caillou (i.e. the Pebble) has a lot to offer in addition to its heavenly beaches.

 New Caledonia – Flora and Fauna